 A-Scripting We Will Go

-The purpose of this lesson is to create story scripts from the research and facts collected in Lesson One: Digging Up the Facts.
-The scripts will be comprised of the following parts: setting, one character per student, problem, solution, beginning, middle and end.
-Students will edit and revise their scripts and then practice and record them on a cassette tape for later use in the puppet play performance.
+In this lesson, young people create story scripts from the research and facts collected in Lesson One: Digging Up the Facts.
+The scripts include setting, one character per child, problem, solution, and a beginning, middle and end.
+Young people edit and revise their scripts.

 DiSalvo-Ryan, DyAnne.
 City Green.
 HarperCollins, 1994.
 ISBN: 068812786X

-- Then show the students how to set up a script with character names on the left side, followed by colons.
-Also teach them that they may write directions in parentheses.
-These directions are not to be said aloud, but tell how the puppets act or feel.
+Show how to write a script with character names on the left side, followed by colons.
+They may write directions in parentheses, not to be said aloud, but to direct actors or puppets.

-Example: Susie: (upset) I just don’t know what to do!
-These landfills are filling up at an unbelievable rate! (sighs and begins to cry)
+Example: "Gina: (upset) I just don’t know what to do!
+These landfills are filling up at an unbelievable rate! (sighs and begins to cry)"

-- Tell students to avoid using a narrator character.
+Tell young people to avoid using a narrator character.
 They should deliver their research facts through the characters’ words and actions.
 Encourage them to use different, distinct voices for each puppet and try to include some sound effects.
 Sound effects may include steps, claps, doors slamming, audience cheering, whistles, instruments, musical clips, etc.

-- Student groups read through their scripts as a group.
+Puppet show groups read through their scripts as a group.
 They should work on expression, fluency and finding distinctive voices for their characters.
 Pair up two groups to read through scripts to each other and offer suggestions.
 Optional: record the final script audio.

 Strand PHIL.II Philanthropy and Civil Society